-Trail Mixes Are Having a Moment Thanks to Kyrgyz Youth-owned Business
+Trail Mix Is Having a Moment Thanks to Kyrgyz Youth-owned Business

 The market research was clear.
 So far, no one in Kyrgyzstan was packaging dried fruit and nuts as trail mix, a popular snack that combines the two ingredients.
 Kyrgyzstan was already a large producer of dried fruit, which left the door wide open for a new snack food market to emerge.